mzusin/toolcool-range-slider/README.md

   style="--tc-range-slider-opacity: 0.1"></toolcool-range-slider>
 ```

-:placard: The page with this example can be found [here](https://github.com/toolcool-org/toolcool-range-slider/blob/main/examples/12-disabled-enabled.html).
+:pushpin: The page with this example can be found [here](https://github.com/toolcool-org/toolcool-range-slider/blob/main/examples/12-disabled-enabled.html).

 ## Storage